Azure/azure-osconfig/docs/modules.md

 Each MIM component is defined by and contains a set of MIM objects.
 Each new version of a MIM component must have a name that's different from the previous versions of the same MIM component.

+The names of MIM components must be PascalCased, with the first letter of each word capitalized.

-Example of an existing OSConfig MIM component: CommandRunner.
+Example of an existing OSConfig MIM component: commandRunner.

 ### 3.1.2.
 MIM Objects